cyberark/ansible-role-conjur/README.md

 Security Tradeoffs
 ------------------
-With Ansible and security, there’s a couple of opportunities and tradeoffs to be made between the various approaches of integrating secrets into plays.
+It is important to consider security tradeoffs when integrating secrets into plays.

 **Simple (but less secure) Approach**

-From a security perspective, Ansible (and Chef, Puppet, Salt Stack, etc.) suffer from a God Privilege problem.
 Because secrets are injected into plays (either with Ansible Vault or an external Vault), the Ansible host needs to be able to retrieve all secrets required to configure remote nodes.
-This approach highly favors the playbook writer and/or operator, in that secrets are compiled centrally and work just like variables.
-Unfortunately, the presence of a high value target like this in the network means great lengths need to be taken to secure the host.
+This approach is relatively easy to use, in that secrets are compiled centrally and work just like variables.
+Unfortunately, this makes the Ansible host a high-value target on the network.
+Great lengths need to be taken to secure the host.
 This approach requires a high level of automation and thoughtful network design.

 This role can provide a simple alternative to Ansible Vault by using the lookup plugin.
 This approach lets an organization:

 * Removing a common encryption key while encrypted secrets at rest
 * Simplify secret rotation/changing
 * Manage user and group access to secrets